 Whether you purchase a prefabricated coop or build your own, make sure it’s the right size for your flock.
 The coop is where the birds rest at night, the hens lay their eggs, and where they run to when there’s danger.

-Chickens don’t necessarily need an abundance of nesting boxes unless you have a very large flock.
-We currently have 20 chickens, 2 guineas, and 3 ducks, and only 2 or at most 3 boxes get used.
+Chickens don’t necessarily need an abundance of nesting boxes, unless you have a very large flock.
+We currently have 29 chickens, 1 guinea, and 4 ducks.
+And only 2, or at most 3 boxes, get used.
 Ever.
 They sleep on a roost, so installing some roosting poles is also important.
 You would be surprised at how some birds want the whole roost to themselves.
 Our first roo was like that.
 He would peck the claws of whoever was next to him, making them jump off.
 We currently have a hen that’s like that; she doesn’t want anyone next to her on the roost.

 Our big coop only has 12 boxes.
 In our experience the hens usually like to lay their eggs in the same nesting box, so we didn’t figure that would be an issue.
 And it generally isn’t.
 They always have plenty of space; they just choose not to use it, preferring the space someone else is occupying instead.